AlexSkitz/Drum-N-Code/README.md

-# Drum-N-Code
+# Python-Playwright tests framework
-Repository for test task to Drum`N`Code
+Repository for tests by Playwright